DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 **INPUT**

-* current_time - float representig the current time of the simulation
+* current_time - the absolute time since the beginning of the simulation